kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 * Select _Create Stack_, then select _With new resources (standard)_ from the dropdown.
 * On the 'Create stack' page, under 'Prerequisite - Prepare Template', make sure *Template is ready* has been preselected.
 Under 'Specify Template', select *Upload a template file*.
 Select *Choose file*, then select your downloaded .yaml file from your file explorer.
 Select *Next*.
 * On the 'Specify stack details' page, enter a name for your stack, then provide the following parameters:
-  * AthenaCURBucket: The bucket where the CUR is set from Step 1
+  * S3CURBucket: The bucket where the CUR is set from Step 1
   * SpotDataFeedBucketName: (Optional, skip if you have not configured Spot data) The bucket where the Spot data feed is sent
 * Select _Next_.
 * On the 'Configure stack options' page opens, configure any additional options as needed.
 Select _Next_.